AnimeshKumar923/vite-vitest-template/README.md

 # vite-vitest-template
-This repository serves as a template for vite project with vitest testing framework
+- This repository serves as a template for vite project with vitest testing framework.
+- After cloning locally, run `npm update` to use the latest version of the packages present.